davefancella/cerritos/docs/gettingstarted.md

 When using Cerritos from scratch, you'll need to implement it in some form that has these steps, in this order:

-- Call cApplication::BeginUpdate() to get all events queued up for processing.
+- Call Application::BeginUpdate() to get all events queued up for processing.
-- Loop through all queued events calling cApplication::pollEvent() to get each event from the queue.
+- Loop through all queued events calling Application::pollEvent() to get each event from the queue.
 You'll handle your own processing.
-- Call cApplication::EndUpdate.
+- Call Application::EndUpdate.

-Consult cApplication documentation for more information.
+Consult Application documentation for more information.

 ## Out of the Box